chiplet/maze-car/README.md

 https://docs.google.com/document/d/1SaZNl0VVnFEm_aR2c8GMJGQdpziAJxaRw1_wqC6xl4o/edit?usp=sharing

 ## Getting Started
-- Download git for windows/linux/macOS
+- Download git for windows/linux/macOS from https://git-scm.com/downloads
-- Use command `git clone URL of the repository` to download a copy of the repository on your machine
+- Use command `git clone https://github.com/VerkkuUkkeli/maze-car` to download a copy of the repository to your machine
-- Use command `git status` to view the current status of the repository and files that are staged or unstaged to be committed
-- Use command `git add (filename)` to either create a new file or modify a file to be committed
-- Use command `git commit` to commit the changes made previously and upload to the repository

 ## Software
 - Use `main.cpp` for the bluetooth controller